-- 3. Complete ASSET/COMPASS/ACT testing

-- 4. Register and submit payment for courses

-- 5. Attend and complete EMS Program Orientation
+- 2. Successfully complete Background Check with no findings - 3.
+Complete ASSET/COMPASS/ACT testing - 4.
+Register and submit payment for courses - 5.
+Attend and complete EMS Program Orientation

 Conditional Admission may be granted based upon the discretion of the EMS Program Director.
 Students allowed to enroll with conditional admission will be assigned to the current cohort for the date when all requirements have been met.